Martin-Pu/FpgaFanCtrl/README.md

 ### Stretch Goals:
 11. Implement a Seven Segment Display Output which will rotate between different status information (Temp., Duty Cycle, RPM (see next))
 12. Implement a Module to read out the Tach Signal from the fan, calculate the RPM and include it in the status information
-13. A state Machine can be implemented, to show the state of the Controller (e.g. High temperature, passive cooling, error, ...)
+13. A state Machine can be implemented, to show the state of the Controller (e.g. High temperature, passive cooling, error, ...) -> not really needed except for error states

 The most challenging Part of the project will be the implementation of the communication protokoll.
 In the worst case, a library can be used.